ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 admin UI and open the **Settings** or **Server Provisioning Settings** panel for the provider/PBX you are configuring.

-From there you can:
-* Load the WHMCS server credentials (username, password, and optional access hash) for a selected server.
+From there you can load the WHMCS server credentials (username, password, and optional access hash) for a selected server, so that the addon can use them for connection and provisioning tests.

-* Run a **credential test** to verify that the FusionPBX (or other PBX) login works over HTTPS.
+You can also run a **credential test** to verify that the FusionPBX (or other PBX) login works over HTTPS using the configured credentials.

-* Run a **whitelist/API reachability test** to confirm that the WHMCS server IP is allowed by the PBX IP whitelist and that the expected version/status endpoints respond.
+Finally, you can run a **whitelist/API reachability test** to confirm that the WHMCS server IP is allowed by the PBX IP whitelist and that the expected version/status endpoints respond.

 These tests are read-only from the PBX perspective and are intended to help you validate server configuration before you rely on